 Answer: Recovery of a recipient depends on the illness of the patient prior to the surgery.
 Most of the patients spend a few days in the intensive care unit (ICU).
 They remain in the hospital for about 10 to 14 days after the surgery.
 The patient is monitored carefully in the ICU for all the body functions.
 Medicines are given to prevent rejection of the implanted liver.
 Frequent tests are carried out to monitor liver function and detect any evidence of rejection.

 Answer: There are many degrees of liver failure and even with improper liver function, patients can remain quite well.
 Sometimes, with suitable circumstances and time, a failing transplanted liver can be replaced by a second transplant.
 In any case, anti-rejection medicines are given to the patients to minimize the chances of rejection.

 Answer: Yes, they need to take the medicines throughout their lives.
-However, as the body adjusts to the newly transplanted liver, the dosage, and variety of medicines can be reduced.
-Most patients lead a normal and a productive life after the transplant.
+However, as the body adjusts to the newly transplanted liver, the dosage, and a variety of medicines can be reduced.
+Most patients lead a normal and productive life after the transplant.

 Answer: Immediately after the transplant, the recipient will feel tired but will begin to feel better and stronger slowly.
 It is best to follow the instructions given by the transplant team at the time of discharge.

-Answer: Hepatocellular carcinoma (HCC) commonly affects people with a chronic liver disease such as hepatitis C and hepatitis B. The treatment of this condition depends on the extent of the disease and how deeply it has affected the liver.
+Answer: Hepatocellular carcinoma (HCC) commonly affects people with chronic liver disease such as hepatitis C and hepatitis B. The treatment of this condition depends on the extent of the disease and how deeply it has affected the liver.
 Therefore, the decision to conduct liver transplantation varies from one patient to the other.
 Usually, doctors prefer to treat HCC before figuring out any chances for liver transplantation.
 This may take a couple of months.